sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 December 10th DnD Session.md

 - the middle one as the Ser Winter Knight.
 - the top one the Lady of Winter.
 -  Akira - mind numbing sensation- memory flashes  me approaching the friend black dragonborne and making a deal with him to make me stronger.
+- William - has opened the magical door, a giant room full of statues, ramp goes forward at a gradual angle, mundane old chair with no back, a furry shape curled on each side foodog, the furry shape smaller on the right , a great sword ancient dragon, one hand another person, 25 or thirty feet long, a torch in hand and bludgeoning weapon in the other,